 - a.
-RSAT is a program that operates under the oversight of the Department of Corrections and as such recognizes the mission and role of the Director and Warden in its and the jail's operations.
-RSAT complies with all applicable facility security regulations including contraband searches that are conducted at least weekly.
+RSAT is a program that operates under the oversight of DOC and as such recognizes the mission and role of the Director and Warden in its and DOC's operations.
+RSAT complies with all applicable facility security regulations including contraband searches.
 RSAT adheres to PS 5010.3, Contraband Control for handling physical evidence in connection with a violation of the law and/or facility. - b.
-The RSAT Program Manager meets as needed with the Deputy Warden for Programs and Case Management to discuss outstanding program issues and the status of the program.
-These meetings also ensure that areas of authority, responsibility and accountability are upheld and that smooth program operations occur.
-There is a high level of interaction between the two departments that foster an institutional climate that support the therapeutic community.
+The RSAT Program Manager meets as needed with the Deputy Warden for Programs and Case Management to discuss program issues.
+These meetings also ensure that areas of authority, responsibility, and accountability are upheld and that smooth program operations occur, and foster an institutional climate that supports the therapeutic community.
 The Deputy Warden works closely with the Program Manager to ensure that disruptions to the program are minimized without compromising security.